-WHY - This positions the shuttle right where it needs to next 'beat' that new weft pick - push it against the previous pick.
+WHY - This positions the shuttle right where it needs to next 'beat' that new weft pick (row) - to pull it against the previous pick.

-5. Gently BEAT the new pick.
+5. Gently BEAT the new pick (row).

-Use the shuttle's thin edge against that trapped weft row, to gently pull the new pick towards you, and against the trapped row, pushing it against the previous row.
+Use the shuttle's thin edge against that trapped weft row, to gently pull the new pick towards you, and against the previous - trapped - row, pushing it against the previous row.